fommil/fpmortals/manuscript/complete.md

 ### `.fromIso`

-All of the typeclasses in scalaz have a method on their companion with a signature similar to the following:
+All of the typeclasses in Scalaz have a method on their companion with a signature similar to the following:

 {lang="text"}